 To make a map paper rosette that is 10cm in diameter (5cm radius), you will need 2 stips of map paper 5cm wide and 25cm long.
 So to make a paper rosette 8cm in diameter, you will need two strips of map paper 4cm wide by 20cm long.

-- Next, concertina fold each map stip.
+2. Next, concertina fold (like you would for a fan), each map strip.
 The folds should be between 7-10mm apart.

-I made lots of these paper rosettes in different sizes using different road maps.
+5. I made lots of these paper rosettes in different sizes using different roadmaps.

 For more paper home decoration craft ideas visit allfreepapercrafts.com